EastEriq/QHYccd-matlab/InstallingQHYsdk.md

   the inclusion of CyAPI.h which is pure C++.

 ### October 2019 addendum:
+<a name="OctoberAddendum"></a>

 + Later SDKs at least included an `install.sh` and an `uninstall.sh` script.
 They also changed some installation directories, for example the firmware files were moved from `/usr/local/lib/qhy/firmware/` to `/lib/qhy/firmware/`.

 + However, I haven't tried to install intermediate versions of the SDK.
 I moved to V6.0.1 the moment I had to support the QHY600.

-+ Fortunately James Fidell at [openastroproject](https://www.openastroproject.org/) created Debian packages amending various installation idiosincracies, see [this forum post](https://www.qhyccd.com/bbs/index.php?topic=7459.0).
++ Fortunately James Fidell at [openastroproject](https://www.openastroproject.org/) created Debian packages amending various installation idiosincracies, see [his forum post for v6.0.1](https://www.qhyccd.com/bbs/index.php?topic=7459.0).
 One needs the three packages.
 I hope the resource survives, as I'd rather adopt this way of installing for the future.
+Keep an eye on that forum for further updates; for example [this post is about v6.0.4](https://www.qhyccd.com/bbs/index.php?topic=7477.0).

 + EZCAP now segfaults.

-+ `libqhyccd.so` now declares its dependency on `libusb-1.0,`, so  starting Matlab with `LD_PRELOAD=...` is no more necessary.
++ `libqhyccd.so` now declares its dependency on `libusb-1.0`, so  starting Matlab with `LD_PRELOAD=...` is no more necessary.

 + the calls are now very verbose on `stdout`, it seems as if debugging symbols have not been squelched in the release.